 Have you ever noticed how frequently the best leaders ask questions?
 They know that being curious makes you a better leader.
-The reason?
-Curiosity goes hand-in-hand with openness, one of the essential qualities of an effective leader.
+That’s because curiosity goes hand-in-hand with openness, one of the essential qualities of an effective leader.

 Leaders with an open mind know they don’t have all the answers.
-They are willing to appreciate that their answers may not be the best ones.
+They are also willing to appreciate that the answers they do have may not be the best ones.
 As a result, they are far more likely to foster a culture of openness and dialogue within their teams and organizations—inviting and encouraging others to contribute their ideas and perspectives.
 The process inspires and empowers their people, leading to growth, development, and better performance by all.

 If you are curious about how to make curiosity work for you, here are five concrete methods.

 Be intentional about being curious and choose one or more ways of trying it out each day.
-For example, one of the leaders I coach has developed his curiosity by challenging himself to listen deeply to everyone in meetings before he speaks.
-Realizing he was not hearing his team because he was often dominating conversations, he wanted to build their confidence in speaking up and contributing.
+For example, one of the leaders I coach has developed his curiosity by challenging himself to listen deeply to team members in meetings before he speaks.
+Realizing he was not hearing from his people because he was often dominating conversations, he wanted to build their confidence in speaking up and contributing.

-By choosing to enter each meeting with curiosity, he strengthened his leadership.
+By choosing to enter each meeting with curiosity, he strengthened his leadership impact.
 Now, team members are increasingly stepping up, sharing ideas, and engaging in robust conversations.
 Teamwork is stronger, and so are the leader’s relationships with individual team members, all from being intentional about being curious.

 Have you ever found yourself thinking something is true, only to find out later that you were completely wrong?
 Being a more curious leader helps you get better at noticing when you might be making assumptions or jumping to conclusions without considering all the facts.